polard8/kernel/README.md

 ## More information

-Animal is a Free and Open Source operating system created by Fred Nora.
+Gramado is a Free and Open Source operating system created by Fred Nora.

 The source code uses the BSD license.